This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 Swiss is one of my favorite cheeses.
 Seriously, this made my day.

 I figured I would gain weight for two reasons.
-I was on steroids which can make you gain, and I could eat three plentiful meals a day.
+One, I was on steroids which can make you gain.
+Two, I could eat three plentiful meals a day.

 So far I haven’t gained any weight.
 I lost a few pounds before getting sick because I had been trying to lose weight.
 When I returned to my daughter’s house after the hospital stay, my weight had not changed.